 3. Can I still play an instrument while using Invisalign?

 You have the option to remove Invisalign, and you can remove your aligners if it makes it hard for you to play an instrument.
-You will most likely find it easier to remove your aligners if you play a brass or woodwind instrument.
+You will most likely find it easier to take off your aligners if you play a brass or woodwind instrument.
 Just be sure to keep your Invisalign on for about 20 to 22 hours per day.

 4. Will Invisalign affect how I talk?

 You may notice a minor change in your speech during your first few days with Invisalign.
-Your mouth, especially your tongue, would need to get used to the new device.
-The slight lisp that you may have at first will normally go away.
+After a few days, your mouth will get used to your aligners, and the minor lisp that you initially have will go away.

 5. Will Invisalign smell or give me bad breath?

 With proper care, Invisalign aligners should not smell.
 It won’t do anything harmful to your breath either.
 First, you should observe proper oral hygiene.
 If you skip brushing and flossing your teeth properly, plaque, food, and bacteria will contaminate your tray.
 Also, be sure to clean your aligners properly while it is out.

 Living with Invisalign is easier than you might think!
 If you have any questions about our cosmetic dentistry services, feel free to get in touch with us.